acjr1910/acjr1910/README.md

 Hi, I'm Agnaldo Junior.
 I love to build awesome products and ship high quality software.

-- 🔭 Professionaly working as a Senior React Developer at Raia Drogasil.
+- 🔭 Professionaly working as a Front End Engineer, mostly React at Raia Drogasil.
-- 🌱 I’m currently learning design patterns.
+- 🌱 I’m currently learning Computer Science.
-- 📫 How to reach me: acjr1910@gmail.com

 <!--
 **ajnior/ajnior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.